Extending binary linear codes to self-orthogonal codes: Shortest SO embedding algorithm

 \item Let $\CC_{11,4}$ be the best-known linear $[11, 4,5]$ code from $BKLC$ database in Magma~\cite{Magma1994} with generator matrix

 Then $\ell(G_{11,4})=110101110110111$.

-Since its syndrome is Because the coset leader corresponding to this syndrome $\s$ is $000001000100001$, we add three columns whose binary representation are 6,10, and 15.
+Since its syndrome is Since the coset leader corresponding to this syndrome $\s$ is $000001000100001$, we add three columns which are the binary representations of 6,10, and 15, respectively.
 Consequently, we obtain a $[14,4,6]$ self-orthogonal code with generator matrix

 \end{enumerate}

 \end{example}